 Proposal presentations fall under one of four categories:

-1. "Live from Denver" session (single author, 5 minute demonstration of a teaching technique, no computer usage)
+1. "Live from Pittsburgh" session (single author, 5 minute demonstration of a teaching technique to the majority of the ACT attendees, no computer usage)

 3. Symposium (25-minute or 45-minute, or you can opt to indicate you would be willing to do either)